Shaun of the Dead: Plot

-Zombies break into the pub and devour David.
-Dianne rushes into the horde brandishing David's detached leg, opening a door and allowing it to enter.
-The zombified Pete appears and bites Ed, and Shaun shoots and kills Pete.
-Shaun, Liz, and Ed take cover behind the bar, which Shaun sets ablaze; the shells left on the bar ignite, killing several zombies by chance.
-The three take refuge in the cellar, where, realising they only have two bullets left, Shaun and Liz contemplate suicide while Ed elects to be devoured by the zombies.
-Shaun discovers a keg lift that opens out onto the street, and Ed volunteers to stay with the rifle as the zombies break in.
-The British Army arrive with Yvonne in tow, gun down the horde, and take Shaun and Liz to safety.
+The zombies break through a window of the pub and pull David out, devouring him alive.
+In a foolish and senseless attempt to save the dead David, Dianne opens the doors to the pub and rushes into the horde of zombies using David's severed leg as a weapon.
+With the doors now open, zombies pour into the bar.
+The zombified Pete reappears in the horde and is shot by Shaun after biting Ed.
+Shaun, Liz, and Ed take cover behind the bar; Shaun sets the bar on fire with alcohol to serve as a barrier.
+The three take refuge in the cellar, where they realise they only have two bullets left.
+Shaun and Liz contemplate suicide while Ed volunteers to sacrifice himself.
+Upon discovering a small lift for kegs that opens onto the street, Shaun and Liz exit the pub while Ed buys them time by staying behind with the rifle.
+Yvonne arrives with the British Army, who gun down the zombies before taking Shaun and Liz to safety.

-Six months later, civilisation has returned to normal, and surviving zombies are used as cheap labour and entertainment.
-Liz has moved in with Shaun, and Shaun keeps the zombified Ed tethered in his shed, where they play video games together.
+Six months later, civilisation has returned to normal but with the added bonus that the surviving zombies are now used for free labour and entertainment, such as being employees or being in gameshows.
+Liz has moved in with Shaun, who keeps the now-zombified Ed chained up in his garden shed, revealing that Ed is still at least somewhat sentient; the two play video games together in the shed.